leonsilas/Camofire-Dashboard/README.md

 Error code is also commented out.
 Rather than for future use, it can be a quality feature should a set queue number ever be set to ensure too many itmes are not queued.

 ## Credits
-This interface was created as a collaboration of the E-Commerce Camofire team at the University of Central Florida for the MS Data Analytics program.
+This interface was created as a collaboration of the E-Commerce Camofire team at the University of Central Florida for the Master of Science in Data Analytics program.